-The greatest threat to the Town from the Route 20 area would be a poorly researched, developed and executed vision and plan for the area.
-Without new regulations that are smartly crafted, future development would not improve circulation, aesthetic and historic appeal, nor the overall vibrancy of the corridor.
-Further, because much of the corridor lies in the Water Resource Protection Overlay District, without the proper development standards and enforcement, new development could pose threats to the Sudbury Water District water supply.
+• The greatest threat to the Town from the Route 20 area would be a poorly researched, developed, and executed vision and plan for the area.
+Without new regulations that are smartly crafted, future development would not improve circulation, aesthetics, and historic appeal, nor the overall vibrancy of the corridor.